megalus/stela/docs/frameworks.md

 # Using Frameworks

-Stela runs at the module level, when you use the `from stela import env` import.
-Because that, it will work seamlessly with many python packages and frameworks.
-Below are the recommendations and best practices for many of them:
+Stela loads at module import time when you use `from stela import env`.
+Because of that, it works seamlessly with many Python packages and frameworks.
+Below are recommendations and best practices:

 !!! tip "Please check the folder: /examples"
     It contains working implementations for many frameworks.